-High paying jobs in USA are spread across many sectors which are given below-
+High-paying jobs in the USA are spread across many sectors, which are given below-

 1. Surgeons and Physicians highest paying job in usa